Legal assistance for review of detention

 However, the functioning of the Legal Aid Scheme in Türkiye requires the applicant to approach the bar association to make a formal request for legal aid.
 It remains very difficult for a detained asylum seeker to access the legal aid mechanism by him or herself, especially since the authorities do not provide information on the right to legal assistance in a language understood by the individual.[3]
 In most cases, either an NGO or UNHCR will alert the bar association and seek to ensure the appointment of a legal aid lawyer to the person.
 Lawyers appointed by bar associations have ties and work with NGOs in individual cases.
 However, it is observed from the field that no NGO has direct access to Removal Centres for the purpose of providing legal assistance.
 This is even impossible in practice if the applicant is classified as a foreign terrorist fighter.[4]

-The requirement of a notarised power of attorney poses an additional constraint (see Regular Procedure).
+The requirement of a notarised power of attorney poses an additional constraint (see Regular Procedure: Legal Assistance).
 Since detained asylum seekers are not issued an identification card before they have had the possibility to register with the PDMM, it is impossible for them to notarise a power of attorney.[5]
 Furthermore, issuing a power of attorney and interpretation entail financial costs, which vary depending on the distance of the Removal Centre and the language of the individual.
-Some notaries did not accept requests from refugees who had a travel permit but who were registered in other cities.[6]

 In 2018 the Administrative Court of Ankara held that access to legal counselling is a basic human right and should be granted to refugees without the requirement of a power of attorney.[7]
 Moreover, when a lawyer is appointed by a bar association to represent a person under the Legal Aid Scheme, the official appointment letter can serve as a temporary substitute in place of a notarised power of attorney.
 In practice, the courts accept representation of detained applicants under a legal aid appointment document without a power of attorney.[8]
 Unfortunately, by 2021, the judges changed and in Ankara power of attorney was again required to represent clients in appeals against deportation decisions.
 The court charged lawyers who could not present a power of attorney within the seven days and rejected the cases in the final decision.[9]